Find Trade Colleges

 Construction Engineering Tech majors at Seminole State take out an average of $20,685 in student loans while working on their Bachelor's Degree.

 Louisiana Tech University came in at #7 in this year’s edition of the Most Popular Construction Engineering Bachelor’s Degree Trade Schools in the Southeast Region ranking.
-Louisiana Tech is a large public school located in the town of Ruston.
+Louisiana Tech is a fairly large public school located in the distant town of Ruston.

 About 12% of the students majoring in construction engineering tech at the school are women while 88% are male.